 The Company's total settlement amount was \$325 and to be paid in cash over fourteen months, with an initial payment of \$145 paid in the first 40 days and \$15 per month for the remaining twelve months.
-The Company had a liability of \$15 and \$60 related to this settlement on its condensed consolidated balance sheet under the caption Accrued Liabilities as of March 31, 2024 and December 31, 2023, respectively.
+The total settlement amount was fully paid in April 2024.
+The Company had a liability of \$0 and \$60 related to this settlement on its condensed consolidated balance sheet under the caption Accrued Liabilities as of June 30, 2024 and December 31, 2023, respectively.